Edith Cavell Flower Festival, Swardeston, October 12th and 13th 2019.

 Edith Cavell Memorial Service.

-In Dover, Kent: On Tuesday May 14 the bells of St Mary’s church will peal from 10 am – 1 pm in memory of Edith Cavell – see https://www.dadonline.eu/updates/the-bells-of-st-marys-will-peal-once-again-for-edith-cavell/.
-An exhibition of photographs of 1919 events will be on display.
+In Dover, Kent: On Tuesday May 14 the bells of St Mary’s church were rung from 10 am – 1 pm in memory of Edith Cavell – see https://www.dadonline.eu/updates/the-bells-of-st-marys-will-peal-once-again-for-edith-cavell/.
+An exhibition of photographs of 1919 events were on display.

 In Swardeston, Norfolk (where Edith grew up): From Saturday May 11th in church a new exhibition of material from the church’s archive and a new walk around the village seeing sites relevant to her.
 Parties wishing to have a guide for the walk please book via firstname.lastname@example.org Music related to Edith Cavell will be available to listen to in the church.